Online Candidate Filing

 Candidates who want their name to appear on the ballot

-To run for statewide office you will need to turn in your nomination petitions along with the correct nomination paper and a financial disclosure statement.
+To run for legislative office, you will need to turn in your nomination petitions in addition to submitting the correct legislative nomination paper and a financial disclosure statement via the Candidate Portal.

 The first day to file these forms with the Secretary of State’s Office is April 30, 2018 and the deadline is May 30, 2018 at 5:00 p.m.